Corneal Ulcers On Your Dogs Or Cat’s Eye

 Treatment also focuses on controlling inflammation and pain and preventing additional corneal damage caused by self-trauma.
 Effective treatment also minimizes residual damage to the cornea by limiting scar formation.
 Dogs and cats with corneal ulcers are in considerable discomfort and pain.
 These animals squint or keep their eye tightly shut.
 They might be sensitive to bright light.
 Atropine eye drops, which dilate the pupil, usually help relieve the pain.
 This is the same medicine that ophthalmologists use to dilate your eyes before an eye examination.
 Topical anesthetic eye drops are required during initial deep eye examinations, but with persistent use they can retard healing.

 Antibiotic ointment or drops are frequently dispensed for affected eyes.
 Corticosteroid-containing medicines are rarely used in the treatment of corneal ulcers because they also retard the healing process.
 If a pet is pawing at its eye needs to be placed in an Elizabethan collar or have its paws bandaged.
-Eyes need to be recheck by your veterinarian frequently.
+Eyes should be rechecked by your veterinarian frequently.
 Fluorescein dye tests help gauge the healing process.

 Deep corneal ulcers require more complicated treatments.
-These pets often need to be hospitalize.
-If Descemets membrane is bulging through the ulcer this is really an emergency situation – nothing that can wait for the following morning.
+These pets often require hospitalization.
+If Descemet’s membrane is bulging through the ulcer this is really an emergency situation – nothing that can wait for the following morning.
 Treatment, in those situations, is best performed by a veterinary ophthalmologist.
 Sometimes reinforcing the area of the ulcer with very fine suture material and then sewed a patch composed of an attached slice (flap) of the third eyelid over the ulcer to shield it and bring it additional blood supply is required.
-When Descemet ’s membrane has burst and the eye has already leaked its contents, the outcome of this surgery is less successful.
+When Descemet’s membrane has burst and the eye has already leaked its contents, the outcome of this surgery is less successful.
 Some of these eyes cannot be saved and are best removed.

 I mentioned earlier that superficial ulcers that are slow to heal (indolent ones) sometimes need to be scraped clean of dead tissue, especially around the margins of the ulcer, in order for new tissue to spread over the defect.
 This is carefully done under general anesthesia with a small specialized scalpel blade.
 Tissue adhesives, can be used to provide protection while these ulcers heal.

-Pets that develop corneal ulcers because of insufficient tears (keratoconjunctivitis sicca) or a bulging eye are often place on ciclosporin (aka cyclosporine, cyclosporin) eye drops supplemented with artificial tears.
+Pets that develop corneal ulcers because of insufficient tears (keratoconjunctivitis sicca) or a bulging eye are often placed on cyclosporin (aka cyclosporine, ciclosporin) eye drops supplemented with artificial tears.
 An alternative to this is surgically transplanting the duct of the salivary gland to add additional lubrication.

 You are on the Vetspace animal health website